Weebly/element-hello-world/README.md

 # Weebly Element Hello World

-Simple Node.js application to help developers understand how Weebly Elements are constructed
+Simple Node.js application to help developers understand how Weebly Elements are constructed.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system,
+See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites